vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 ## Recurring: Info about failures

-You can now se _why_ a charge fails, not just that it fails: Insuficcient funds, invalid card, etc.
+You can now se _why_ a charge fails, not just that it fails: Insufficient funds, invalid card, etc.
 See:
 [Charge failure reasons](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#charge-failure-reasons).